Charles the Bold: Rivalry with Louis XI

-In 1457, Louis, Dauphin of France and the heir to Charles VII, suddenly arrived at Philip the Good's court at Brussels.
-Philip saw his guest as an opportunity to mend his relations with the crown and took the dauphin in, indulging him with kindness, showing humility, and refusing all the king's requests to send the dauphin back.
-At Philip's expense, Louis lived in Genappe, where he led a comfortable life.
-Charles VII attempts to regain his son failed.
-He reportedly said: "My cousin Burgundy is feeding a fox who will eat up all his chickens".
-Louis would go on to become Philip's favourite, in consequence of Philip's quarrel with his son.
+In 1457, Louis, Dauphin of France and heir to Charles VII, suddenly arrived at Philip the Good's court at Brussels.
+Philip saw his guest as an opportunity to mend his relations with the French crown.
+He received the dauphin warmly, treated him generously, and refused all requests from Charles VII to send him back.
+At Philip's expense, Louis lived comfortably at Genappe, and went on to become Philip's favourite, partly as a result of Philip's quarrel with his own son.

-In contrast to Louis's friendship with Philip the Good, Louis and Charles disliked each other.
-However, Charles asked the dauphin to be godfather to his daughter, Mary.
-Charles's hatred for Louis increased when the latter ascended to the French throne after the death of his father on 22 July 1461.
-Louis was crowned king on 31 August in Reims under the regnal name Louis XI, with Philip the Good personally placing the crown on his head.
-While the duke thought that the hostilities between France and Burgundy were at an end, the new king at his coronation ceremony refused to participate in the feast sponsored by Philip in his honour.
-The latter thus returned to his realm disappointed.
-Charles feared Louis's intention was to demolish the Burgundian defensive system in Picardy, and he was furious when a crisis occurred in autumn 1463 regarding the Somme towns, land belonging to his father.
-De Croÿ persuaded Philip to agree to amend the Treaty of Arras, which had given him cities such as Saint-Quentin, Abbeville, Amiens, Péronne, and Montdidier.
-Philip agreed to accept 400,000 gold écus from Louis to return those cities to the crown domains.
-When Charles was chosen as lieutenant général in 1464, he provoked a war against Louis by forming the League of the Public Weal.
+Despite Louis's friendship with Philip, he and Charles disliked each other.
+Even so, Charles asked the dauphin to be godfather to his daughter, Mary.
+His hostility deepened after Louis succeeded his father on 22 July 1461.
+Charles feared Louis intended to dismantle the Burgundian defensive system in Picardy, and he was angered by the crisis over the Somme towns in the autumn of 1463.
+De Croÿ persuaded Philip to amend the Treaty of Arras and return towns including Saint-Quentin, Abbeville, Amiens, Péronne, and Montdidier to the French crown in exchange for 400,000 gold écus from Louis to return those cities to the crown domains.
+After Charles was appointed lieutenant général in 1464, he moved openly against Louis by forming the League of the Public Weal.